 8 - 19 August (two week course / 35 hrs)

-Jonathan Slapin will join the University of Essex as Professor in the Department of Government.
+Jonathan Slapin is a Professor in the Department of Government at the University of Essex.
 Previously he was Associate Professor of Political Science at the

 University of Houston and Lecturer at Trinity College, Dublin.
 His research interests are in quantitative comparative politics and political institutions in European democracies.
 His most recent book,